 The Theory of Anaphytes (Anaphytosis) and Articulation Morphology

 Classical morphology remains predominant in mainstream plant morphology (Kaplan 2022, Sattler 2022), although it has been surpassed (e,g., Sattler 1994, Rutishauser 2020, Classen-Bockhoff 2024).
 According to classical morphology, plants such as flowering plants consist of three kinds of organs: root, stem (caulome), and leaf (phyllome) (Braun 1851, Troll 1954, Kaplan 2022).
 Thus, any organ we encounter must be either a root, a stem (caulome), or a leaf (phyllome).
 However, some structures deviate so much from the common pattern that they cannot be clearly assigned to any one of the three kinds of organs (Rutishauser 2016, 2020, Rutishauser et al. 2008, Sattler and Rutishauser 2023, Classen-Bockhoff 2024).
-As a result, endless debates have persisted and continue to arise about the assignment of controversial organs.
+As a result, endless debates have persisted and continue to arise about the assignment of these controversial organs.
 These controversies remain unresolved because they appear to be pseudo-problems: attempts to categorize structures that do not fit the categories.

-In the theory of anaphytes (anaphytosis), which was developed by C. H. Schultz, who is also known as Schultz-Schultzenstein, such problems or pseudo-problems do not arise (Schultz 1943, Schultz-Schultzenstein 1867).
+In the theory of anaphytes (anaphytosis), which was developed by C. H. Schultz, who is also known as Schultz-Schultzenstein, such pseudo-problems do not arise (Schultz 1943, Schultz-Schultzenstein 1867).
 According to this theory, plant morphology is the result of two fundamental processes: ramification (branching) and articulation.
 These two processes are observable.
-We can observe that during the development of plants, ramification occurs, which leads to articles, called anaphytes, between successive ramifications or after a single ramification.
-For example, an internode is an article between successive ramifications and a simple leaf is an article after a single ramification that does not undergo further ramification.
+We can observe that during the development of plants, ramification occurs, which leads to articulation: the formation of articles, called anaphytes, after each ramification and between successive ramifications.
+For example, a simple leaf is an article that does not undergo further ramification, and an internode is an article between successive ramifications.
 The process of the continued formation of anaphytes is called anaphytosis.
 Hence, Schultz-Schultzenstein named his theory anaphytosis.
 Like other authors, I refer to it more simply as the theory of anaphytes.
+Besides the fundamental processes of ramification and articulation, Schultz (1843) included theoretical claims in his theory of anaphytes that now appear outdated.
+He regarded anaphytes as individuals that can form a whole plant.
+I do not endorse this claim and other theoretical components of his theory.
+I endorse only its factual basis of ramification and articulation.

-As mentioned already, one difference between the organs of mainstream morphology and the articles of articulation morphology is that the latter is based on the observable process of ramification, whereas the former is based on a morphological theory and often relies on demarcations that are questionable because there are no clear-cut boundaries between organs or modules, which are understood as morphological body parts (Minelli 2021).
+As mentioned already, one difference between the organs of mainstream morphology and the articles of articulation morphology is that the latter is based on the observable process of ramification, whereas the former is based on a morphological theory and often relies on demarcations that are questionable because there are no clear-cut boundaries between organs, which are understood as morphological body parts (Minelli 2021).
 By drawing boundaries differently, five different models of plant construction have been created (see Rutishauser and Sattler 1985, pp. 420-424, Classsen-Bockhoff 2024, pp. 487-489, Fig. 8.2).
 While these models complement one another, they are all based on boundaries that do not exist in nature.
-However, Howard (1976) highlighted the stem-node-leaf continuum.
+The shoot and the whole plant is a continuum.
+Within this continuum, Howard (1976) highlighted the stem-node-leaf continuum.
 This continuum is acknowledged in the model that subdivides the plant into phytomers, which are also called modules (White 1979, Classen-Bockhoff 2024, p.
-352), but phytomers create a discontinuum in the stem from one internode to another.
-They consist of a node, the internode below, the leaf, the axillary bud and even roots if they are present.
-In contrast, the traditional root-stem-leaf model acknowledges the continuity of the stem but draws a boundary between the stem and the leaf.
+352), but phytomers, consisting of a node, the internode below, the leaf, the axillary bud and even roots if they are present, create a discontinuum in the stem from one internode to another.
+This discontinuum is avoided in the traditional root-stem-leaf model by acknowledging the continuity of the stem, but it draws a boundary between the stem and the leaf.
 Other models of the shoot, while emphasizing a continuum in one way, have created demarcations in another way.
 In contrast, articulation morphology is not based on organs with disputed boundaries; it is based on articles - units that emerge through the observable process of ramification.
-We can observe that ramification occurs through the formation of a new growth centre (primordium) that develops into an article.
-We cannot delimit this growth center at its base since it is continuous with the underlying tissue of the article on which it is formed.
-As it develops into a new article it acquires distinct properties and through these properties – not through a non-existent boundary – it becomes distinguishable from the article on which it arises.
+These articles are not based on a demarcation through boundaries because we observe that ramification occurs through the formation of a new growth centre (primordium), which at its base is continuous with the article on which it is formed.
+As this new primordium develops into a new article it acquires distinct properties and through these properties – not through a non-existent boundary – it becomes distinguishable from the article on which it arises.
 Hence, the distinction of articles does not rely on boundaries: we can indeed distinguish articles without drawing boundaries.
 If the newly-formed article does not ramify, it remains a single article.
 If it does, the segment between successive ramifications constitutes an article.
-No boundary can be observed between articles - so why search for one?
-It is better to abandon the futile quest for non-existent boundaries.
-Even between organs no boundary can be observed.
-Yet in mainstream morphology a boundary is often assumed, but some mainstream morphologists acknowledge the non-existence of boundaries.
-Kaplan wrote: “The vagaries of defining the boundaries between stem and leaf components of the shoot underscore the fundamental developmental unity of these two elements and the artificiality of attempting to draw a rigid boundary between them” (Kaplan 2022, p.
-5).
-Nonetheless, Kaplan insists that the shoot "consists of two major components: leaves and stem" (ibid., p.
-4) and that "a flower is a reproductive short shoot bearing microsporophylls (stamens) … and megasporophylls (carpels) as its appendages or leaf homologues" (ibid., p.
-1069).
-Even if the attempt to draw boundaries is given up, a crucial difference between organ-centred mainstream morphology and articulation morphology remains: organs are defined in terms of a morphological theory such as the root-stem-leaf model, whereas articulation morphology does not imply a morphological theory.
-It is solely based on the observable processes of ramification and articulation, independent of any morphological theory.

 How do we describe articles?
 I propose to describe articles as process combinations according to process morphology (Sattler 1990, 1992).
 This includes processes such as growth duration and growth distribution resulting in radial and dorsiventral growth.
 Articles may differ with regard to growth duration, and they may arise as radial or dorsiventral primordia.
 In the latter case, they may be oriented in the same plane as the article on which they are formed or in a transversal plane, that is, in a plane perpendicular to the plane of the article on which they are born.
 For example, teeth in serrated leaves arise in the plane of the leaf, whereas leaflets may be formed in a plane perpendicular to that of the leaf (Arber 1950, p.
 116, Rutishauser and Sattler 1997).